 The Importance of Using a Safe Sunscreen

-When choosing a non-toxic and safe sunscreen, look for a sunscreen product that is made of non-toxic ingredients, one that is effective against both UVA and UVB rays and one that is NON-GMO certified.
+When choosing a non-toxic and safe sunscreen, look for a sunscreen product with non-toxic ingredients, one that is effective against both UVA and UVB rays and one that is NON-GMO certified.
 Be careful of many commercial and even some so-called safe sunscreens that may contain harmful chemicals that can enter your body through your skin.
 Read labels and research the ingredients.
 A long list of chemical names that are difficult to pronounce most likely means you will be drenching your body in toxic chemicals during a time when skin pores will be open.
 And, of course, be especially careful what you put on your children’s skin.

 How to Choose a Safe Sunscreen